trothr/blog/sir.santa/2025/20250215-key-management-is-hard.md

 But electronic trust is wired to the keys.
 Many security professionals endorse key rotation, and some CAs enforce it.
 Even so, can you bear the cost of re-signing objects when your signing key gets changed?
 Think about it.
-It may be more effective to generate more keys and revoke instead of expiring.
+It may be more effective to generate more keys, let them persist longer, and revoke instead of expiring.

 Anyway ...
 I was reminded of all this as I sank several hours of my life into (what seemed like) pointless extraction, reviewing, and verifying